hjaltiatla/hjalti.me-personal-website/README.md

 ---

-*Hosted on Microsoft Azure | Built in Reykjavik, Iceland* 🇮🇸 ☁️
+*Hosted on Cloudflare Pages | Built in Reykjavik, Iceland* 🇮🇸 ☁️